 We enlist some expert advice on how to photograph the northern lights

-I’d been hankering after a Nikon ever since ruining mine in the Maldives a few years ago.
+I’d been hankering after an updated Nikon ever since ruining mine in the Maldives a few years ago.
 Stuck with a clunky second-hand Canon, I often found myself fiddling with settings instead of getting the shot I was aiming for.